synctop/tpm-mmio/README.md

 ## Credits

-Code restructured into WDK from EDK2 documentation and sourcecode: https://github.com/tianocore/edk2 Credits to the people @ e&f (mainly everdox & Zepta) for helping me out with AMD support.
+Code restructured into WDK from EDK2 documentation and sourcecode: https://github.com/tianocore/edk2 Credits to the people @ e&f (mainly everdox & Zepta) for helping me out.